peakrisk/peakrisk/posts/cyber-espionage-nightmare-and-the-case-for-open-data.rst

 .. description:
 .. type: text

-I keep starting posts on information security and the dismal state of computer security and then another day arrives with another story of data breaches and the post no longer seems relevant.

 Today started with news of a big `SNAFU by a Malaysian telco`_.  `Part 2`_ of this excellent `history of internet security`_ explains how this giant hole in the internet has been there for a long time and